criteo/command-launcher/gh-pages/content/en/docs/overview/built-in-commands.md

 ## config

-Get or set command launcher configuration.
+Get or set the Command Launcher configuration.

-Use `cola config` to list all configurations.
+Use `cola config` to list all configuration entries.

-Use `cola config [key]` to get one configuration.
+Use `cola config [key]` to get one configuration entry.

-Use `cola config [key] [value]` to set one configuration.
+Use `cola config [key] [value]` to set one configuration entry.

 ## completion

-setup auto completion.
+Set up auto completion.
 See help to get instructions:

 ```shell
 cola completion --help